 McDonald Conference for Leaders of Character (MCLC)

 From all corners of the world, the McDonald Conference for Leaders of Character unites exceptional speakers and exemplary student-leaders at the United States Military Academy (USMA), West Point.
-Groups of attendees collaborate with renowned industry leaders to help come up with creative solutions for international issues while gaining a broader understanding of leadership principles, critical thinking skills, and social responsibility.
+Attendees collaborate with renowned industry leaders to help devise creative solutions for international issues while gaining a broader understanding of leadership principles, critical thinking skills, and social responsibility.

 Read more about the McDonald Conference for Leaders of Character.